-Today, I want to talk about industriousness, discipline, and authenticity, why I’m adding them to the virtues list, and how these three virtues can help you improve your life.
+Today, I want to talk about industriousness, discipline, and authenticity, why I’m adding them to the virtues list, and how these three virtues improve your life.

 What Is Virtue?